giuliodondi/kOS-ShuttleEntrySim/README.md

 Assuming everything goes to plan, TAEM will take the Shuttle to a gentle glide, wings mostly level, heading straight towards the HAC entry point at a manageable speed.

 ###  At 10km distance it will switch automatically to approach guidance
-### If things go bad, remember you have a button to force the program out of TAEM into Approach guidance, remember ot disable auto steer and Guidance or it won't activate.
+### If things go bad, remember you have a button to force the program out of TAEM into Approach guidance, remember to disable auto steer and Guidance or it won't activate.
 Do not switch manually above 20km altitude ot Mach 2